Staying Calm When You Work From Home With Kids

 So, I tried to do a bunch of different things before I started earning money as a freelance content creator (which basically means I don’t have a boss.
 I research and create content across the internet and then earn money off the ads that appear) and honestly, they didn’t pan out well for me.
 Part of the reason for that is that they weren’t a good fit for my current lifestyle - a mom who has two children at home with her.
 I was unable to do anything that would require much face-to-face time with clients (like video chats) or phone calls because my kids are so dang noisy.

 Be realistic about what kind of job you can perform from home without losing your mind.
 If you already work for a company who is offering for you to work remotely, you can probably do it, even with your kids, since you already understand the amount of work and the level of involvement.
 But if you’re looking to make a total career switch so you can work from home with your kids, you’ll want to do some research to make sure it’s the right fit for your family.
-If you need some ideas, I really love The Work at Home Woman blog.
-I don’t know this blogger or earn anything from sending you over there, I just have found the posts helpful in my own experience.
+If you need some ideas, I really love The Work at Home Woman blog for WAHM opportunities and Remote.co for guidance on just how to make the whole work from home experience a little less intimidating.
 Other things that keep me on track are to:

 Use a Timer